AtoshiAC/culinary-school-client/README.md

 ## Visit our Website ##

-To explore our courses, workshops, and projects, visit our live site: [https://culinary-adventure.web.app] ( Taste & Learn Culinary School)
+To explore our courses, workshops, and projects, visit our live site: ------ ( Culinary School)

-## Contact Us ##
-To learn more about our culinary school, please contact us at: [almahmudsarker@baiust.edu.bd](mailto: almahmudsarker@baiust.edu.bd)

-## License ##

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.